hlandau/ncdocs/domain-names.md

     The import recursion degree limits imposed are the same as those for the "import" statement.

-    The value for this item shall be one of the following forms:
+    The value for this item SHALL be one of the following forms:

-    - An array of one or more items.
-The first item shall be a string expressing the Namecoin name to delegate to.
-The second item, if present, shall be a string expressing the Subdomain Selector, which is processed as described in the specification for "import".
-If the second item is not present, the Subdomain Selector is taken as "".
+    - An array of one or more values.
+The first value SHALL be a string expressing the Namecoin name to delegate to.
+The second value, if present, SHALL be a string expressing the Subdomain Selector, which is processed as described in the specification for "import".
+If the second value is not present, the Subdomain Selector is taken as "".

-      This form is the canonical form when the Subdomain Selector is explicitly specified (i.e. the second item is present).
+      This form is the canonical form when the Subdomain Selector is explicitly specified (i.e. the second value is present).

     - A string.
-When this form is encountered, it shall be substituted with an array containing that string and processed as though that was what was encountered, as per the above form.
+When this form is encountered, it SHALL be substituted with an array containing that string and processed as though that was what was encountered, as per the above form.